trallard/Modules-template/README.md

 url: "http://trallard.github.io" # the base hostname & protocol for your site
 ```

-This are the basic configuration setups for the site, this **must** be set accordingly.
+These are the basic configuration setups for the site, this **must** be set accordingly.

 The title and description are used in the landing page as well as to generate canonical urls for the website.